zayfix/zayfix/README.md

 ## About Me

-- 🔭 Currently working as a Junior FullStack Developer.
+- 🔭 Currently working as a FullStack Developer.
 - 📚 Learning Flutter and Swift at the moment.

 ## Tech Stack